Cynic1254/Block-B-blog/page/index.markdown

 };
 ```

-since most of the functions are commented I won't discuss them right now but I would like to point out how we store our files, once again we use a map to store our data for the same reason as we did with our functions, It allows the user to easily access the data and not have to worry if the file exists or not.
+since most of the functions are commented I won't discuss them right now, but I would like to point out how we store our files, once again we use a map to store our data for the same reason as we did with our functions, It allows the user to easily access the data and not have to worry if the file exists or not.
 The class has 6 callback functions the user can bind which will get called whenever `Parse` is called.
 There are also a couple helper functions that the user can use.

+For now, lets take a look at the `WriteFiles` and `Parse` functions:
 ```cpp
 void FileGenerator::WriteFiles() {
     for( const auto& file : files)